 August was a busy, busy month – we spent a week and a bit road travelling through Northern Wales, then there were two weeks of absolutely maddening amounts of correcting (again, I know), then my birthday as well as the stress of the new academic year almost starting up and knowing I would soon have to teach 2 classes that didn’t even exist yet?
 There was a fair amount of stress and non-resting…

 This seems to be a reoccurring theme, but throughout the second half of the year, there’s quite a lot of “I honestly don’t remember”.
 I mean, I know September happened.
-I know I thought a lot of classes.
+I know I taught a lot of classes.
 I know I was really proud of myself for actually taking (at least part of) the weekend off.
 I know that stopped real quick.
 I averaged 100 hours of work per week – but I survived somehow.

 The point where things went slightly beyond okay, beyond do-able, and beyond crazy?
 All this month.
 Working hours per week went slightly up.
 It was fun. (also, my parents stayed over at our place – that bit was actually fun)